Last updated July 20, 2026 — pricing and features re-verified

 Honorable mention — uploads only

-A solid OpusClip-style repurposer for finished YouTube uploads with strong multi-language captions.
-No Kick support of any kind, no live capture — it solves a different problem than the one that brought you to this page.
+A capable, OpusClip-style repurposer that turns finished YouTube uploads into captioned shorts with strong multi-language subtitles.
+It has no Kick support whatsoever and never touches a live feed — so it's aimed at a completely different job than the one that sent you looking for this page.

 Pricing and features verified July 2026 — these tools change often, so check current plans before you pay.